retrosnob/retrosnob.github.io/pythonbook.md

 ```
 ## Notes
 1. A statement that evaluates to True or False is known as a *condition*.
-2. Note that when using comparison operators
+2. Note that when using logical operators, each side o
 ## Exercises
 1. Write two statements involving countries and capitals such that if you put an OR operator between them the whole statement is False.
 2.